UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 ### Date of publication

-Use the [datePublished] property with a date in ISO 8601 date format to at least the precision of a day.
+The [datePublished] property MUST be a date in ISO 8601 date format and SHOULD be specified to least the precision of a day.

 ```
 {